why EQRx Inc. [EQRX] is a Good Choice for Investors After New Price Target of $6.80

-EQRx Inc. [NASDAQ: EQRX] jumped around 0.32 points on Thursday, while shares priced at $5.59 at the close of the session, up 6.07%.
+EQRx Inc. [NASDAQ: EQRX] slipped around -0.27 points on Tuesday, while shares priced at $4.51 at the close of the session, down -5.65%.
 The company report on June 14, 2022 that EQRx Announces Acceptance of Marketing Authorization Application by the UK’s Medicines and Healthcare Products Regulatory Agency for Aumolertinib in EGFR-Mutated Non-small Cell Lung Cancer.

 3 Tiny Stocks Primed to Explode